RetroDECK/ES-DE/USERGUIDE.md

 ## Getting your games into EmulationStation

 For most systems, this is very straightforward, just put your game files into the folder corresponding to the platform name.
-(These names can be found in the end of this document.)
+(These names can be found at the end of this document.)

 For some systems though, a more elaborate setup is required, and we will attempt to cover such situations in this guide as well.

 ### Single gamefile installation

-Let's start with the simple scenario of a single game file per game platform, which is the case for the majority of systems.
+Let's start with the simple scenario of a single game file per platform, which is the case for the majority of systems.
 In this example we're setting up ES to play Nintendo Entertainment System games.

-The ROM files supported are listed in [es_systems.cfg_unix](resources/templates/es_systems.cfg_unix) and [es_systems.cfg_windows](resources/templates/es_systems.cfg_windows).
-Here is the snippet from the es_systems.cfg_unix for the NES platform:
+The supported file extensions are listed in [es_systems.cfg_unix](resources/templates/es_systems.cfg_unix) and [es_systems.cfg_windows](resources/templates/es_systems.cfg_windows).

+Here is the snippet from the es_systems.cfg_unix file:

 ```
 <system>